vsheahan/Latent-Space-Invaders/README.md

 ### 1. VAEs are better than distance metrics (at the wrong thing)

 Distance metrics flagged everything.
 VAEs flag nothing.
-Neither is ideal, but at least low FPR means the system is *usable* - you can actually deploy it without your users rioting.
+Neither is ideal, but at least low FPR means fewer false alarms.

 ### 2. The recall-precision tradeoff is real and it's painful